 Richard won a Vice Chancellor’s Award for Teaching Excellence (general category) in 2014, the university’s highest teaching award, for integrating business ethics into a third year financial accounting course over 10 years.
 He also won the Bill Birkett award for teaching excellence in the faculty in 2013.
 Richard has extensive experience teaching financial accounting at undergraduate and postgraduate levels.
 He is also a very experienced supervisor of undergraduate and postgraduate research theses.

-Richard currently serves on the Faculty's Human Research Ethics Advisory Panel and is the School's library liaison officer.
-Prior to joining the School, Richard worked in the auditing section of PricewaterhouseCoopers, Sydney.
+Richard currently serves on the Faculty’s Equity, Diversity and Inclusion Committee and the University’s Human Research Ethics Panel.
+Prior to joining the School, Richard worked in the audit section of PricewaterhouseCoopers, Sydney.